GSA Trends 2019 #1 Health and comfort: the human factor

 While well-being in buildings seemed to be a concept reserved for the tertiary sector, the residential sector is taking up this issue year after year.
 Indoor air quality and thermal comfort are taken into account in renovation or rehabilitation projects.
 This phenomenon is visible in collective buildings built in the 1960s and 1970s or during the 20th century, such as in the heritage renovations of longhouses such as in Lurais or in terrace houses.
 The particularity of this consideration lies in the adoption of simple and inexpensive solutions that correspond to often tense economic realities.

 For air quality and energy efficiency, the humidity sensitive CMV with heat exchanger, remains the solution presented as optimal.
 However, even in exemplary homes, it is not always present.
 Some projects in temperate climates even revert to natural ventilation, such as the Florestine Residence.
-Concerning the rehabilitation of old buildings, which is a major challenge in rural and peri-urban areas, we also note the use of bio-based materials, emitting few harmful sustances, to solve the hygrometric difficulties caused by mould.
+Concerning the rehabilitation of old buildings, which is a major challenge in rural and peri-urban areas, we also note the use of bio-based materials, emitting few harmful sustances, to solve the hygrometric issues source of mould.
 These problems are inherent to the use of ancestral building materials and mixed constructions.
-Here, the novelty lies in the wider dissemination of instructions for the use of biosourced materials and systematic feedback on pilot buildings (cf. Lurais).
+Here, the novelty lies in the wider dissemination of instructions for the use of biobased materials and systematic feedback on pilot buildings (cf. Lurais).

 In condominiums or multi-orientated collective buildings, the other issue is thermal comfort.
 Often neglected through renovations that focus only on energy efficiency, it is nowadays widely taken into account to regulate temperature differences between homes.
 There has been a slight development in the differentiated insulation of façades according to their exposure to the sun and the appearance of sometimes rudimentary but effective systems, connected or not, to regulate heating.
-Above all, the valuation of taking into account user feedback on thermal comfort allows organizations and condominiums to refine or adapt the heating temperature as soon as the boiler leaves the building.
+Above all, taking into account user feedback on thermal comfort allows organizations and condominiums to refine or adapt the heating temperature as soon as heat leaves the boiler room.

 Farmhouse in Lurais